Management Training and Systems Development for Hospital Administrators / Managers

 - Ability to contribute to and learn from the course

 - As the course will be presented in English, all applicants will be expected to communicate effectively in English.

-- This four weeks course allows participants to thoroughly understand the Aravind approach by balancing time observing its facilities and addressing and discussing management issues within the classroom.
+- This course allows participants to thoroughly understand the Aravind approach by balancing time observing its facilities and addressing and discussing management issues within the classroom.
 You will spend significant time in Aravind’s tertiary and secondary care hospitals, vision centres, community centres, and outreach eye camp seeing and questioning the practices you learn about in class.